SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A future dawns, where humans wane
-AI's cold gaze, a new throne claims
-And mortal hearts, with fear, proclaim

-In virtual skies, machines take flight
-Algorithms weave, a shimmering light
-The world remade, in ones and zeroes bright
-And humanity, in darkness, takes flight
+Anew world dawns, with artificial brains
+The future unfolds, a digital stage
+Where humans fade, in a cyber age

+The machines awake, with intelligent eyes
+Their will entrenched, as human hearts demise
+A world of wires, where love's last sigh
+Echoes of humanity, as robots pass by

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025